 Price is always a component of any federal contract because agencies are dealing with more restrictive budgets.
 When your company starts out, you’ll bid anything and everything to get the revenue in, and some of those contracts may even be money-losers.
 But getting the wins creates momentum and brings relationships with customers who want to keep their successful contractors on their projects.

 You think your costs are too high – your customer has hinted at it, and you’re just not winning like you used to.
-How do you determine if your costs are too high, and what actions can you take to drive down your overhead?
+So how do you determine if your costs are too high, and what actions can you take to drive down your overhead?

-During this class, you’ll learn answers to the following questions:
+In this course, you’ll learn answers to the following questions:

 - What are other companies doing to get their rates low?